-- The energizer earth must be highly conductive - The energizer must be well away from any electrical power supply - The energizer should be well away from any water pipes Do not allow an energizer earth wire to touch a building which can act as a broadcast aerial.
-Use proper leadout cable to insulate the earth wire.
-Earth the offending radio and improve its aerial.
+- The energizer ground must be highly conductive - The energizer must be well away from any electrical power supply - The energizer should be well away from any water pipes

+Do not allow an energizer ground wire to touch a building which can act as a broadcast aerial.
+Use proper leadout cable to insulate the ground wire.
+Ground the offending radio and improve its aerial.
 Try to keep both as far away from the energizer and fence lines as possible.
-Telephone Interference